Day: 1 Amman Airport – Amman

 Our representative will meet you upon arrival at Amman airport and assist with your visa to Jordan.
 After, meet our driver and continue to Amman for dinner and overnight in 3* hotel.

-Breakfast at the hotel, then start the tour from Amman to explore Kind Abdullah Mosque.
-We then continue to Ajloun Castle, which was built by Izz al-Din Usama, a commander and nephew of Salah ad-Din al-Ayyubi (Saladin), in AD 1184-1185.
+Breakfast at the hotel, then start the tour by driving to Ajloun Castle, which was built by Izz al-Din Usama, a commander and nephew of Salah ad-Din al-Ayyubi (Saladin), in AD 1184-1185.
 The fortress is considered one of the very few built to protect the country against Crusader attacks from Kerak in the south and Bisan in the west.
 From its situation, the fortress dominated a wide stretch of the northern Jordan Valley, controlled the three main passages that led to it (Wadi Kufranjah, Wadi Rajeb and Wadi al-Yabes), and protected the communication routes between south Jordan and Syria.
 It was built to contain the progress of the Latin Kingdom of Transjordan and as a retort to the castle of Belvoir a few miles south of the lake of Tiberias.
 Another major objective of the fortress was to protect the development and control of the iron mines of Ajloun.

 Abu Ubeida Amer Ibn Al-Jarrah was the Prophet's relative and one of the first converts to Islam